 The patient was advised for whole brain radiotherapy for his residual intracranial disease.

-Cardiac myxomas are the most common primary tumours affecting the heart and are thought to be derived from mesenchymal cells of the subendocardium 1.
+Cardiac myxomas are the most common primary tumors affecting the heart and are thought to be derived from mesenchymal cells of the subendocardium 1.
 They are predominantly benign (approximately 75%) and frequently found in the left atrium (approximately 80% of lesions) 2.
-Despite their predominantly benign features, cardiac myxomas can spread to extra-cardiac sites, including cerebral tissue, muscles, bones, skin, eye, kidney and coronary arteries, and are thought to do so by embolization of tumour particles 3.
+Despite their predominantly benign features, cardiac myxomas can spread to extra-cardiac sites, including cerebral tissue, muscles, bones, skin, eye, kidney and coronary arteries, and are thought to do so by embolization of tumor particles 3.

 With regards to the neurological complications secondary to embolism from atrial myxoma, cerebral vascular disorders, such as infarcts, hemorrhages and intracranial aneurysms are the most common presentations 3-5.
 Very rarely, myxoma presents as a mass lesion in cerebral parenchyma or leptomeninges, and is termed as a ‘metastasis 4.
 This patient case demonstrates this particularly rare pathology.

 - 1. Chen HJ, Liou CW, Chen L. Metastatic atrial myxoma presenting as intracranial aneurysms with hemorrhage: case report.
 Surg Neurol.
 1993;40 (1): 61-4.
 Pubmed citation

 - 2. Altundag MB, Ertas G, Ucer AR et-al. Brain metastasis of cardiac myxoma: case report and review of the literature.
 J. Neurooncol.
 2005;75 (2): 181-4. doi:10.1007/s11060-005-1859-7 - Pubmed citation